Doctor SpinThe PR BlogInternal CommunicationsThe Leadership Gap (Less is More)

 How do we solve the problem of the leadership gap?

-At this point, the strategic answer seems to be training.
+Apart from better recruiting, the go-to answer is leadership training.
 Even if everyone isn’t born with leadership qualities, such skills can be trained, right?
-Even the 70% who lack the basic requirements could be made into efficient leaders with proper development — theoretically.
+Even “the 70%” (who lack the basic aptitude for management) could be made into efficient leaders with proper development — right?
 3Forbes: Leadership Development Is A $366 Billion Industry: Here’s Why Most Programs Don’t Work (2019).

-Theoretically, anyone can become a successful corporate spokesperson with enough media training.
-But then the investment won’t match the yield.
+Now, almost anyone can become a successful corporate spokesperson with excessive media training, but the results will not match the investment.

 Alas — training is an answer.
 But it isn’t the answer.